 The above settlement numbers may explain why the greatest devastation during the flood of 1881 occurred in the Missouri Valley between Yankton and Sioux City.
 Land clearing for crop production, and the conversion of prairie to pasture, in the 1870s in eastern Dakota and western Iowa, in conjunction with the melting of the winter snow cover, caused a veritable ocean of water to descend the Big Sioux, Vermillion, James, and Missouri rivers in March and April 1881.

-The agricultural settlers rushing into Dakota and western Iowa – and all across the Midwest – had a tremendous appetite for wood.
+The agricultural settlers rushing into Dakota and western Iowa – and all across the Midwest – possessed a tremendous appetite for wood.
 They used wood for a host of purposes, including the construction of cabins, shingles, barns, barrels, sheds, and fences.
 They burned wood to heat their homes and cook their meals.
 They employed wood to make bridges, plank roads, and boardwalks.
 Not surprisingly, the first business enterprise usually erected in a new settlement was the saw mill.
 On average, settler families burned dozens of cords of wood (a cord equaled a stack of wood eight-feet-long, four-feet-high, and four-feet-wide) per year to cook their food and heat their cabins and frame houses.

 But settlers weren’t the only ones who required huge amounts of wood.
 Steamboats operating on the Missouri burned up to 25 cords of wood per day – all of it coming from the valley bottomlands.
 And the trains crisscrossing eastern Dakota by the 1870s burned wood too.
 According to the U.S. Government, wood consumption in the United States peaked in the 1860s and 1870s.

 Further evidence of deforestation in the Missouri Valley and its environs comes from eyewitness accounts.
 The Yankton Press and Daily Dakotan reported on April 1, 1881, during the first flood of that year, that J.S.
 Presho had lost a “considerable” amount of cordwood on his land on Smutty Bear Bottom (near Yankton).
 Three days later the paper noted that a Mr. Cullum had lost 800 cords of wood on his land and “other settlers also lost large quantities.”
 Settlers throughout the Missouri Valley, like Cullum, cut more cordwood than themselves needed in order to sell the excess to passing steamboats.
-According to an U.S. Army officer sent to the flood zone in late April to assess damages, Missouri Valley residents living between Pierre and Sioux City lost approximately $500,000 worth of cordwood to the river’s high waters – that is equal to almost $12.5 million today.
+According to an U.S. Army officer sent to the flood zone in late April to assess damages, Missouri Valley residents living between Pierre and Sioux City lost approximately $500,000 worth of cordwood to the river’s high waters, an amount equal to almost $12.5 million today.

 Much of the cordwood hauled off by the Missouri in the spring of 1881 had likely been cut during the winter months of 1880-1881, to meet settler, and steamboat, requirements in the coming year.
-Therefore, if all of the cordwood lost in the spring of 1881 represented only one year’s worth of harvest – which is probably a conservative estimate – settlers had been cutting down an incredible number of trees year after year, not only in the Missouri Valley, but in its tributary valleys as well.
+Therefore, if all of the cordwood lost in the spring of 1881 represented only one year’s worth of harvest, which is probably a conservative estimate, settlers had been cutting down an incredible number of trees year after year, not only in the Missouri Valley, but in its tributary valleys as well.
 The end result of all of that destruction was a higher, more erosive Missouri River.